-CXFS, Performance Co-Pilot, SGI, the SGI logo, SGI UV, Supportfolio, and XFS are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.
+Altix, CXFS, Performance Co-Pilot, SGI, the SGI logo, Supportfolio, and XFS are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.

 Brocade is a trademark of Brocade Communications Systems, Inc. FLEXIm is a trademark of GLOBEtrotter, Inc. Java is a registered trademark of Sun Microsystems, Inc. Linux is a registered trademark of Linus Torvalds in several countries.
-Novell and SUSE are registered trademarks of Novell, Inc., in the United States and other countries.
-Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
+Netscape is a trademark of Netscape Communications Corporation.
 All other trademarks mentioned herein are the property of their respective owners.